 Toward a Globally Engaged Workforce

-A Vision for the International Science and Engineering section:
+A Vision for the Office of International Science and Engineering (OISE) section:

 NSF’s current strategic plan describes its vision as “advancing discovery, innovation and education beyond the frontiers of current knowledge, and empowering future generations in science and engineering.”
 Because science and engineering are increasingly global, NSF’s Office of International Science and Engineering section (OD/OISE) seeks to ensure that U.S. institutions and researchers are globally engaged, are able to advance their research through international collaboration, and will maintain U.S. leadership within the global scientific community.